Certificate in Attachment Theory and Skills

 • an introductory knowledge and understanding of attachment theory and research

-• an understanding of your own attachment patterns, how these have developed to protect you and how these might impact on your professional and personal life
+• an understanding of your own attachment patterns, how these have developed to protect you and how these might impact your professional and personal life

 • an understanding of how you can apply attachment patterns and these protective strategies to your personal and professional lives, for example as parents/caregivers/ partners, teachers, health and social care workers, and friends